 At the Roper Hume expected to get horses and help for his search and when that did not happen, he worked for six months on the Overland Telegraph Line.
 When he telegraphed the government to say he had not received a horse, South Australian authorities said Telegraph Line leader Charles Todd had issued instructions to give him all the help he needed.
 Hume claimed Todd reneged and he “gave up in disgust”.

-They he showed an overseer snippets from the writing which the witness identified as Aboriginal language.
+There he showed an overseer snippets from the writing which the witness identified as Aboriginal language.
 Hume replied it was Classen’s writing.
 Hume claimed another page was in German but the overseer recognised it as shorthand in the signature of a local drover.
 He also displayed the compass which witnesses said looked too new.
 When they found the name of a Telegraph man engraved inside the lid, they laughed at Hume.
 Enraged, he threatened to shoot anyone who suggested he was lying.

-Hume eventually made it back to Brisbane where he was interrogated by explorer and surveyor Augustus Gregory and Rev John Dunmore Lang, the latter joining the list of dignitaries impressed by his stories.
+Hume returned to Brisbane where he was interrogated by explorer and surveyor Augustus Gregory and Rev John Dunmore Lang, the latter joining the list of dignitaries impressed by his stories.
 But Gregory found Hume’s description of Sturt Creek did not tally with his own knowledge.
 When Hume told him he saw the tyres of Leichhardt’s dray wheel, he rejected the whole story knowing Leichhardt had no wagons on his final trip.
 More discrepancies appeared in the news reports.
 Hume claimed Classen returned from a trip to find Leichhardt beaten senseless before dying and the other men fled in mutiny.

 Hume refused to show anyone his evidence since his Roper embarrassment.
 Newspapers reported that someone who sneaked a look while Hume was drunk found only blank paper and a few old newspapers.
 On his return to Sydney he was due to show them to Lands Minister John Bowie Wilson.
 But the night before the meeting Hume claimed someone cut the bag open and stole the contents leaving only an empty bag and a telescope marked LL DHD.